 Whirlpool is a leading brand name when shoppers are looking for a washer or dryer in the United States.
-As with any type of home appliance, there can be problems with a dryer and a need for repairs.
+As with any type of home appliance, there can be problems with any dryer model (such as Duet or Cabrio) and a need for repairs.

 Calling a repair technician can be expensive and time-consuming.
 There are many problems that you can solve yourself by consulting the troubleshooting tips on the Whirlpool website.
 With just a few tools and a bit of knowledge, your dryer can be working again.

 By understanding a bit more about the dryer's operation and what is causing the problem, even if you can't fix it yourself diagnosing the issue will save the technician some time and you some money.

 Problem: Dryer works well but interior drum light will not come on even after bulb replacement.